Zaynabmama/WebsiteBuilder/README.md

 ###  Coffee Express is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- This project uses the Next.js and NestJS frameworks.
+Next.js is a powerful React-based framework that enables optimized web application development with server-side rendering and static site generation.
+NestJS is used for building scalable server-side applications with a structured architecture using Node.js.

+- The project utilizes MongoDB as the database management system, which provides flexible schema design and high scalability for data storage and retrieval.

+- To provide real-time customization, the app features a Customization Panel, allowing users to modify component properties with instant visual feedback—no manual saving required.

+-For deployment, the project can be integrated with the Netlify API using an API key, enabling automated deployments and continuous integration directly from the repository.

 <br><br>
 <!-- UI UX -->
 <img src="./readme/title4.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Website Builder using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 - Project Figma design [figma](https://www.figma.com/file/LsuOx5Wnh5YTGSEtrgvz4l/Purrfect-Pals?type=design&node-id=257%3A79&mode=design&t=adzbABt5hbb91ucZ-1)